StrategFirst/FireChicken-Datapack/data/icybolt/README.md

 `❌ Not Implemented Yet`

 After you succesfuly found a frozen dragon fossile ( further information in blue ice breaking part ).
 If you try to break it, it won't.
 If you are right clicking with a netherite pickaxe you will break and continue to process the otherwise you will be talled to get a stronger tool.

+> « A magic flow came from this ice, you feal it, it's realy cold and angry!
+This will need great power to dill with it. »

 The terrain will then be transform into a massive frozen area !
 With a block explosion